WalidHadri-Iron/WalidHadri-Iron/README.md

 ### 🛠 &nbsp;Languages and Tools :

 I have had many experiences to use different tools, I have used Java, C/C++, Julia, VBA, SAS, R as programming languages though Python is my mother tongue when it comes to programming.
 I have used AWS lambda, AWS S3, Docker, ReactJS, Wordpress, Django, Flask, Selenium... and many other technologies and frameworks.
-The only thing I learnt is that getting familiar with a new technology is a matter of time but having the skill of problem solving and understanding what it is needed at situtaions, is the most important asset.
+The only thing I learnt is that getting familiar with a new technology is a matter of time but having the skill of problem solving and understanding what it is needed at situations, is the most important asset.

 <h3>👨‍💻 Projects</h3>